Shoreline Management on Mississippi River

 3. Prohibited Access Area - Shoreline areas allocated for the protection of the public's safety or security of government installations.
 Generally located around locks, dams, spillways, or government storage areas.
 Private structures are prohibited within these areas.

 4. Protected Shoreline Area - Shoreline areas designated to maintain or restore aesthetic, fish and wildlife, cultural or other environmental values.
 These areas also may be designated to protect unstable shorelines from erosion or to prevent development in areas that are subject to excessive erosion.
-No private exclusive use is allowed with the exception of those authorized at the time of implementation of the SMP in 1989.
+No private exclusive use is allowed except for those authorized at the time of implementation of the SMP in 1989.

 Authority